 - Analyzing the subjective standard – what was the nature of the enticement and what was the defendant’s state of mind?
 Was the defendant resistant and the officer aggressive?

 In cases in which police officers clearly crossed the line between presenting an opportunity and forcefully coercing a defendant, entrapment can be an extremely effective defensive strategy.
 However, this defense will always come with a risk, particularly if you have a history of engaging in prostitution or other illegal activities.

 Under the subjective standard, a judge will usually believe that a defendant with a history of involvement in prostitution would be predisposed to solicit a prostitute regardless of the undercover officer’s actions.
 In these cases, even if the officer crossed a line, an entrapment case would likely not be effective.

 It is also important to note that law enforcement generally make sure that every conversation and activity between the John and the undercover cop is properly recorded.
 This evidence will typically make it fairly easy for a judge to determine whether or not the arrest was made through entrapment.

 Let’s Discuss Your Case

 The best way to determine whether or not your solicitation of a prostitute charge can be defended through an entrapment argument is to analyze the unique factors of your case.
-If you've been arrested for solicitation of a prostitute in Oakland, CA, call our East Bay sex crime lawyers at Law Office of Nabiel C. Ahmed, or fill out a brief online form to schedule a free consultation and learn more about your options.
+If you've been arrested for solicitation of a prostitute in Oakland, CA, call our East Bay sex crime lawyers at Law Office of Nabiel C. Ahmed, or fill out a brief online form to schedule a consultation and learn more about your options.